AlgoMaster Logo

 Linked List Introduction

-Linked List is one of the most fundamental data structures in computer science and a must-know topic for coding interviews.
+A linked list is one of the fundamental data structures in computer science and a common topic in coding interviews.

 • What a linked list is and how it works internally